 Each type of mesh procedure carries its own risks and benefits.

 In 2008, the Food and Drug Administration (FDA) warned of potentially serious complications associated with surgical mesh placed through the vagina to treat POP and SUI.
-Then, in 2011, the FDA stated that serious complications associated with surgical mesh for transvaginal repair of POP are not rare.
-The agency also said that it's not clear whether surgical mesh for transvaginal repair of POP is more effective than traditional nonmesh repair in people with POP, and that transvaginal repair with mesh might expose women to greater risk.
+Then, in 2016, the FDA changed the classification of surgical mesh to repair POP transvaginally from a moderate-risk device to a high-risk device.

 Research has shown that surgical mesh for transvaginal repair of POP can cause complications such as mesh erosion, pain, infection, bleeding, pain during sex, organ perforation and urinary problems.
 Many of these complications require additional treatment, including surgery.